-International Language Programs has opportunities for you to help children in countries across the world, but a lot of those countries happen to be in Europe!
+International Language Programs has opportunities for you to spend your semester abroad in countries across the world, but a lot of those countries happen to be in Europe!
 Here's how to narrow it down.

 If we're being honest, we get this question all of the time.
-How do you choose between a semester of exploring towering cathedrals in Russia or days sipping on chocolate at cafes in Ukraine?
+How do you choose between a semester of exploring towering cathedrals in Russia or completely hidden gem cities in Romania (like that colorful photo above!).
 If it seems like a tough choice, you're right ... we don't have favorites when it comes to our countries in Europe.

 Orphanage VS Teaching English